Code-Institute-Submissions/minesweeper-game-3/README.md

     ![configurations_pylint](https://github.com/user-attachments/assets/60fba7ad-1c91-428d-959f-74edf4544f33)

+    The warning about too many instance attributes is due to inheriting from a Textual widget, which has many attributes.
+This contributes to the total count in my class, but the design remains effective and manageable.

 ### HTML Validation

 The HTML code, including modifications made to the layout.html file, was tested using the [W3C Markup Validation Service](https://validator.w3.org/) to ensure it is error-free and follows best practices.